wireservice/agate/docs/cookbook/underscore.rst

 any
 ===

-journalism's columns have an :meth:`.Column.any` method that functions like Underscore's :code:`any`.
+agate's columns have an :meth:`.Column.any` method that functions like Underscore's :code:`any`.

 .. code-block:: python